Balloch railway station: History

+In 2023, it was announced that Balloch would receive a brand new park & ride facility, at a cost of £50,000.

 Location

 It lies within the boundary, by just over 150 m, of the Loch Lomond & Trossachs National Park and provides one of few examples of an overhead electrified railway operating within a UK national park.

 Facilities

 The station has a ticket office, an accessible toilet, a shelter, seats, a help point and bike racks.
-The station has a stepped entrance from Tulliwchewan Road, and three step-free entrances from Balloch Road, Lomond Road and Balloch Road.
+The station has a stepped entrance from Tullichewan Road, and three step-free entrances from Balloch Road, Lomond Road and Balloch Road.
 All of the station is step-free.

 Passenger volume

 The statistics cover twelve month periods that start in April.